enibundo/avg-pair-price/README.md

 Architecture Schema: arrow direction shows information flow direction</div>

 <br/>
-There is one service exchange (let's call them worker services) and one service for the API.
-Everytime a worker service has a new price it will persist it.
+Everytime a worker service has a new price it will persist it independently.

 This architecture permits us to dynamically add new exchanges and decomission old exchanges.
 We could "temporarily disable" exchanges by configuring the API service to ignore a specific worker service.